Superfields, nilpotent superfields and superschemes

 \subsection{Schemes and superschemes}

-Affine algebraic varieties are commonly seen as the zero locus of some polynomials, although this description is not intrinsic, since it depends on a certain embedding.
-Modern algebraic geometry gives a different point of view.

-An {\it affine algebra} $F$ over an algebraically closed field (for example $\C$) is a commutative, finitely generated algebra that contains no nilpotents.
-In ordinary geometry, given an affine algebra one can construct a topological space, called the {\it spectrum of $F$} and denoted by $|X|= \rspec(F)$, as the set of all prime ideals of $F$ endowed with the {\it Zariski topology}.

-One constructs over the topological space $|X|$ a sheaf of algebras by localizing $F$ at each prime $\fp\in \rspec(F)$.
-The algebra
+An affine algebraic variety $Y\subset \C^n$ is the zero locus of some polynomials.
+One defines the algebra $F$ of polynomials over $Y$ as the restriction of the the polynomials $\C[x^1,\dots , x^n]$ to Y. In fact, $F$ can be viewed as the quotient

+where $I$ is the ideal of functions that vanish on $Y$, so two polynomials are considered equivalent if they differ by a polynomial that is zero on $Y$.
+Each point of $Y$ has associated a maximal ideal of $F$.
+In general, an ideal of $F$ corresponds to an algebraic subset (zero locus in $Y$ of sets of polynomials in $F$).
+The {\it Zariski topology} on $Y$ is such that the closed subsets of $Y$ are precisely the algebraic subsets.
+Then the open subsets are the complements of closed subsets.

+We are going to define now the {\it structural sheaf} of $Y$, $\cO_Y$ (see Appendix \ref{sheaf-def}).
+We have to associate to each open set in $Y$ a ring.
+Let $U\subset Y$ be an open subset of $Y$.
+We define

+This procedure is called the {\it localization} of $F$ at $U$.
+One can check that it satisfies all the conditions to be a sheaf.
+The stalk at a point $x\in U$ with maximal ideal $\fp$ is just is the algebra

-is the {\it stalk } of the sheaf at $\fp$ and it is a {\it local algebra}, that is, it has a unique maximal ideal.
-The sheaf is denoted as $\cO_{X}$ or $\cO_F$.
-Then, the pair $X=(|X|, \cO_X)$ is an {\it affine algebraic variety}.
-The sheaf $\cO_{X}$ is the {\it structural sheaf} of the affine algebraic variety.
+and it is a {\it local algebra}, that is, it has a unique maximal ideal.
+One recovers the algebra $A$ as the algebra of global sections $\cO_Y(Y)=F$.
+We will use interchangeably the notation $\cO_Y$ and $\cO_F$.

-Making contact with the traditional point of view, $\rspec(F)$ consists of the points of the algebraic variety (which correspond to the maximal ideals) together with all the irreducible subvarieties.

-One recovers the affine algebra $F$ as the set of global sections: $\cO_{X}(X)=F\,,$ and it is said to be the {\it coordinate ring} or {\it coordinate algebra} of the affine variety $X$.